enqueuer-land/enqueuer/README.md

 **onFinish**\
 Available in requisitions, publishers and subscriptions.
 It gets executed when the test is about to finish.
+As available parameter is `elapsedTime`, with elapsed time, in milliseconds, since the instantiation of this component.

 **onMessageReceived**\
 Available in every subscription and in publishers that provide synchronous properties.
 It gets executed when the subscription or publisher receives a message.
-An additional `message` object is available having all of attributes returned from the received message.
+A `message` object is available having all of attributes returned from the received message.
+`elapsedTime` is also available here, with elapsed time, in milliseconds, since the instantiation of this component.

 #### fields
 Every event object has 3 properties: